DataDink/webtini/docs/Element.prototype.bind.md

 Extends the Element prototype with a `bind` method.
 Used to bind data to an element and all of its children.
-The element and its children are scanned for attributes that begin with `bind-` followed by a property name or dash(-) separated path on the element.
+The element and its children are scanned for attributes that begin with `bind-` followed by a property name or dash(-) delimited path on the element.
-The attribute is given a property name or dot(.) separated path on the data.
+The attribute is given a property name or dot(.) delimited path on the data.
 The property on the data is set to the value of the attribute on the element.
 The element must be re-bound if the data changes.
-The `bind` attribute can be used to change the data source for a subtree.
+The `bind` attribute can be used to change the data scope for a subtree.

 > [!NOTE]
 > property names are treated with case-insensitivity.